Tediore/audioflow2mqtt/README.md

 <br>

 # Configuration
-audioflow2mqtt can be configured using a configuration file named **config.yaml** or with environment variables — the two are mutually exclusive.
+audioflow2mqtt can be configured using a configuration file named **config.yaml** or with environment variables; the two are mutually exclusive.
 If a `config.yaml` is present in the working directory (mounted at `/config.yaml` in the container) it is used and environment variables are ignored; otherwise configuration comes entirely from the environment.
 Example config.yaml with all possible configuration options:
 ```yaml
 mqtt:
   host: 10.0.0.2